 Then you can either cook them in the oven or a slow cooker.
 Really depends on your schedule that particular day.

 My recipe for easy turkey meatballs got even dumber because I used jarred pasta sauce.
 I was too lazy to make my own and frankly there is no need to when there are such great options as Simply Natural organic pasta sauces.
 They do not have added sugar and are delicious.
 I buy mine at Costco for a sweet price.
 If you do not have a pasta sauce on hand, make your own.
-I like this recipe.
+I like the one I used in my zucchini Parmigiana recipe.

 I used whole wheat panko style breadcrumbs because that is what I had on hand.
 Because it is real life.
 Remember, I said we eat 90% organic because there is a world outside of my well-controlled kitchen.
 Panic style bread crumbs are not clean and not organic.
 Feel free to use any bread crumbs.
 In my neck of the woods, it is very hard to find organic whole wheat breadcrumbs hence is probably why I didn’t have them on hand.
 I will try better next time…